-Not getting heat and seeing error code 228 from your Lennox® furnace?
+Not feeling heat and receiving error code 228 from your Lennox® furnace?

-This shows your heating system couldn’t correct its pressure switch before starting.
+This shows your furnace couldn’t adjust its pressure switch before starting.
 As a reaction, your system will not run for your protection.

-Repairing or replacing this part is better left to the professionals at Parker Pearce Service Experts in Gaithersburg.
+Repairing or replacing this part is best left to the technicians at Parker Pearce Service Experts in Gaithersburg.
 Our NATE-certified technicians are among the elite in the industry.
-They’re well-prepared to take care of all of your heating needs, including repairing a furnace error.
+They’re well-equipped to take care of all of your heating needs, including fixing a furnace error.

 We want you to be thoroughly satisfied with our quality furnace repair in Gaithersburg.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 This part plays a prominent part as your furnace prepares to warm your home.

 Here’s what happens after your thermostat’s call for heat: